cornellev/daq-testing/README.md

 - [x] Integrate with Micah's RPM sensor code
 - [x] Connect to a locally-hosted server over IP
 - [x] Connect to WebSocket server ~~running on iPhone~~
+- [x] Send data to the database
+- [ ] Verify that the data is sent correctly

 ## Setup